microsoft/typespec/.chronus/changes/body-consitency-2024-2-27-18-35-44.md

 `@body` means this is the body

-  This change make using `@body` mean this is the exact body and everything underneath will be included, including metadata properties.
+  This change makes using `@body` mean this is the exact body and everything underneath will be included, including metadata properties.
 If metadata properties are present on the body, a warning will be logged.

   ```tsp
   op a1(): {@body _: {@header foo: string, other: string} };